xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

 ![smart-filter-popup.png]({{site.baseurl}}/attachments/ref_25POvGjV/smart-filter-popup.png)

-If semantic terms are configured they override the filters from the SET UP FILTERS tab.
+For the storefront search page SMART FILTERS if configured override the filters from the SET UP FILTERS tab.

 {% note info %}
-Semantic terms (categories) should correlate with the whole store category structure or product types to cover a certain group of products and should not coincide with each other.
+Semantic terms (categories) should correlate with the whole store category structure or product types to cover a certain group of products and should not overlap with each other.
 {% endnote %}